Friday, November 7, 2025

 Where I've hit a snag is when trying to figure out how this translates to spells.
 Is there a "number of attacks" stat, or a "number of damage dice" stat?
 Should there be a stat that's only used for healing, rather than damage?
 Probably it would make sense for the stats to work differently for each of the spellcasting classes, so there would be no "hard and fast" rule for how the stats work, the way that there could be with plain old weapon attacks.

-So perhaps it makes more sense to reinvent the wheel, and break out the knowledge skills into attributes again, and add Wisdom back in as one of them.
+So perhaps it makes more sense to reinvent the wheel, and slot the knowledge skills under attributes again, adding Wisdom back in as one of them.
 Then essentially what you end up doing is going, "well if X is the Cleric/Paladin spellcasting stat, then Religion should use X stat."
-The problem is that you end up with the Venn diagram where druids are probably supposed to be good at Religion, but also good at "nature" skills -- so do they all use the same stat?
+The problem is that you end up with the Venn diagram where druids are probably supposed to be good at Religion, but also good at "nature" skills -- so do those skills all use the same stat?

 I've always thought (particularly in a non-multiclassing system) that it'd make sense to just let each class use their highest mental stat for any knowledge skills on their "class skill list," so to speak.
 Is that a better way to handle knowledge skills, vis-a-vis attributes?
-Since there are only 10 knowledge skills, I think you could easily cover them between the 3 mental stats, without too much trouble; the outlier would be something like Animal Handling, which is meant to sub in for riding/using mounts.
+Since there are only 10 knowledge skills, I think you could easily cover them between the 3 mental stats, without too much trouble; the outlier would be something like Animal Handling, which is meant to sub in for riding/using mounts -- something that maps more to Agility than to a mental stat.

 If INT is the go-to "big brain" stat, you could win me over with an argument that INT is the save used vs. mind control.
 Really, I find myself asking, "Why isn't everything an INT save or CHA save, instead of leaning so heavily on WIS?"
 If you start from the assumption that mind-affecting spells should either be INT or CHA, what does a WIS save even get used for?
 It's particularly hard to imagine any of the mental stats really being used for "saves as opposed checks" where you're not really saving out of a combat effect... but that begs the question of "isn't that just a skill check?"